Epidemic vs Pandemic

 - An epidemic may be localized to a small region but the number of people affected may be very, very large compared to what is "expected".
 In this case, it can be called a pandemic even if its geographical spread is not very large.
 For example, let us say that a disease has an "expected" rate of infection of 15%.
 When 40% of the population of a state is infected, we have an epidemic on our hands.
 When 75% of the population is infected, it has reached pandemic proportions.

-In this video, Dr. Kenneth Alexander, chief of pediatric infectious diseases at the University of Chicago Medical Center, explains the differences between an outbreak, an epidemic and a pandemic and others questions about the swine flu outbreak.
+In this video, Dr. Kenneth Alexander, chief of pediatric infectious diseases at the University of Chicago Medical Center, explains the differences between an outbreak, an epidemic, and a pandemic, and answers questions about the swine flu outbreak.

 Comments: Epidemic vs Pandemic